- Home

 If there are any issues with service, or a power outage, contact ComEd at 1-800-334-7661.

-If a solicitor claims to be the City supplier, Eligo, or ComEd, take their information and report the incident to the ICC at www.icc.illinois.gov/complaints.
+If a solicitor claims to be the City supplier or ComEd, take their information and report the incident to the ICC at www.icc.illinois.gov/complaints.
 Never reveal your ComEd account number or allow a solicitor to view your ComEd bill unless you are certain you wish to enroll with that supplier and have read all terms and conditions.

 Overview